rmzmrnn/codecrafters-shell-c/README.md

 # codecrafters-shell-c
-This my practice project to learn making a Shell that is compatible with Linux.
+This is my practice project for making a Linux-compatible Shell.
 This project is written in C.